carMartinez/carMartinez.github.io/_posts/2018-5-24-perimeter-detection.md

 layout: post
 title: "City Perimeter Detection"
 permalink: /perimeter-detection/
+description: "Automatically detect city perimeters from aerial images using deep learning and image processing"
 ---

-Automatically extract the perimeter of a city given an aerial or satellite image of the city.
+Automatically detect the perimeter of a city given an aerial or satellite image of the city.
 A convolutional neural network is used to identify the road network in the image, and then image processing techniques expand the road network into a contour of the city.